abdirrahmansl/abdirrahmansl/README.md

 Hi, I’m Abdirrahman a Data and Software Engineer based in London.

-With experience in data pipeling and cloud deployment
+Proficient in data pipeling and cloud deployment.

 I also enjoy developing full-stack application in my spare time.